thycotic/privman-docs/getting-started/cloud/index.md

 The following features and options are __not__ available in Privilege Manager Cloud:

-* Access to the Security Manager console (Silverlight version) is not available.
 * Server-side Powershell scripts not signed by Thycotic are not allowed.
 Custom server-side work can be done via Professional Services engagements.

 All other features and functionality of Privilege Manager On-premises and Cloud are the same unless otherwise specified.